Skip to main content

 alter_clause can held the following operations: rename, comment, partition, bucket, column, rollup index, bitmap index, table property, swap, and compaction.

-• rename: renames a table, rollup index, partition, or column (supported from v3.3.2 onwards).
+• rename: renames a table, rollup index, or partition.

 • comment: modifies the table comment (supported from v3.1 onwards).